-◆ Be sure the drive levers are past the roller and securely seated at the bottom of the neutral lock latches.
+Be sure the drive levers are past the roller and securely seated at the bottom of the neutral lock latches.

-To place the drive levers in the drive position, slightly squeeze the drive levers while placing thumbs on the outer thumb lobe of the neutral lock latches and push forward moving them out from under the drive levers.
+To place the drive levers in the "drive" position, slightly squeeze the drive levers while placing thumbs on the outer thumb lobe of the neutral lock latches (or the index finger on the inner lobe) and rotate them from under the drive levers.
 Slowly and carefully release the drive levers.
+See Figure 9 (d).